 Eating Too Many Acidic Foods

 Acidic foods and drinks like lemons, orange juice, and wine can wear away your enamel.
 And once your enamel is gone, you can’t grow it back.
 This can cause sensitivity or even pain.
-As your dentist in Anchorage, I’m not expecting you avoid these types of food and drink, but I do encourage you to minimize the damage by drinking water with anything acidic.
+As your dentist in Anchorage, I’m not expecting you to avoid these types of food and drink, but I do encourage you to minimize the damage by drinking water with anything acidic.
 And if you’ve got to have that morning glass of orange juice, use a straw to limit how much juice comes in contact with your teeth.

 Using Teeth as Tools

 You know the feeling.
-You have a stubborn package that just won’t open, so instead of finding the scissors, you put the package in your mouth and use your teeth as a opening tool.
+You have a stubborn package that just won’t open, so instead of finding the scissors, you put the package in your mouth and use your teeth as an opening tool.
 Using your teeth as tools is always a bad idea and can result in broken teeth, mouth injuries, and damaged restorations.

 In addition to these five smile-harming habits, there are many other ways you can be causing damage to your teeth without even knowing it.
 During a visit to my Anchorage dental office, we can talk about any habits you may have that could be harming your smile, and how to fix them.
 If you’re due for a checkup, or if you’re concerned with your grin, give me a call today!